pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] connection save NAME [COMMAND-OPTIONS]

-      Save the current connection parameters to a named WBEM connection.
+      Save the current connection parameters to a named connection.

       Save the current connection to the connections file as a connection definition named NAME.
 The NAME argument is required.
 If a connection definition with that name already exists, it is overwritten without warning.